react-easier/spreado/README.md

 [![](https://img.shields.io/github/license/react-easier/spreado)](https://github.com/react-easier/spreado/blob/main/LICENSE)
 [![](https://img.shields.io/badge/semantic--release-conventional-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

-> Easier to spread things across components in a React app
+> Easier to spread things across React components

 ## Why

-In a modern React app, it's pretty common to utilize a state managing lib like [Redux](https://github.com/reduxjs/redux) and a data fetching lib like [React Query](https://github.com/tannerlinsley/react-query), but it still takes quite a little work to setup a cross-component shared state or to share a result of data fetching across components.
+Sharing states and data across React components is pretty common, which could usually be achieved by utilizing a state managing lib like [Redux](https://github.com/reduxjs/redux).
+The usages of today's top state managing libs are cool, but only in terms of resolving the sharing issue, they could feel tedious because of concepts to learn and boilerplates to write.
+In addition, when it comes to data, a data fetching lib like [React Query](https://github.com/tannerlinsley/react-query) might always be utilized.
+As a result, sharing data becomes sharing the data fetching result of the data fetching lib, which makes the sharing rather tedious even if the SSR problem has not yet been taken care of.

-This module helps ease sharing (or spreading) things across components in a React app that has utilized a state managing lib and a data fetching lib.
-It's a group of intuitive encapsulations on existing libs regarding them as peer dependencies, but not another new wheel for a same set of problems.
-With this idea, making most of plugins or middlewares of the peer dependencies is kept possible.
-Further more, handling very special cases that are beyond the focus of this module directly with the peer dependencies is kept possible, too.
+By this module, we are providing a set of intuitive encapsulations regarding well-known state managing libs and well-known data fetching libs as peer dependencies, to introduce a new way to resolve the sharing issue easily, while keeping the old way still available for the rest parts of the state managing problem and the data fetching problem.

 ## Install